Skip to content

 Oral examination

 The posterior nares open into the nasopharynx, behind the soft palate and uvula.
-Before and after any nasal intervention, check the posterior pharyngeal wall with a good headlight and tongue depressor to see if there is blood still trickling down the pharynx or not.
+Before and after any nasal intervention, check the posterior pharyngeal wall with a good headlight and tongue depressor to see if blood is still trickling down the pharynx.
 In drowsy or obtunded patients, this can pose a risk of aspiration.

 No active bleeding?